 #3.
 Irish National Stud, Kildare

 If you’ve never visited the Irish National Stud & Gardens in Kildare Town, then we’d recommend it.
-Located just off the M7 motorway, the Stud is home to both wonderful horses and beautiful gardens.
+Located just off the M7 motorway, and easily accessible from Dublin, the Stud is home to both wonderful horses and beautiful gardens.

 The Irish National Stud offers an unforgettable experience in 800 acres of lovely Kildare countryside that can be enjoyed by all the family.
 As well as the magnificent horses, you can enjoy: